dataiku/dss-plugin-ai-art/doc/index.rst

 Download weights
 ----------------
 Before you can use the plugin, you need pre-trained weights.
-You can download weights from Hugging Face using the provided macro.
+You can download weights from Hugging Face by following the steps below.

 .. warning::
    The weights available on Hugging Face are licensed under the CreativeML